Coworking is more than just a space to park your laptop.

 createscapework.co | 701 Tillery Street A-3 #21

 With members from the tech, real estate and finance fields, this is one bright coworking space.
-The features of ATX Factory include sleeping pods, showers and even a community garden—everything you could ever need for the work week and then some.
+The features of Journey Coworking include sleeping pods, showers and even a community garden—everything you could ever need for the work week and then some.

 With dedication to urban innovation and entrepreneurship, Urban Co-Lab caters to individuals and small groups making an impact in education, housing, transportation and other issues facing urban areas.
 If you’re passionate about the community, get involved with Urban Co-Lab.